Islandora/Syn/README.md

 * ***pathname***: The location of the settings file.
 Defaults to `$CATALINA_BASE/conf/syn-settings.xml`.

 ### Enable `security-constraint`
-The valve checks if requested url is under **security constraints**.
+The valve checks if requested URL is under **security constraints**.
 So, valve will activate only if the Fedora4  *web.xml* file contains something like:

 ```xml
 <security-constraint>